 Learning Communities provide students with the opportunity to develop friendships and experience learning as a dynamic exchange of ideas and perspectives during their transition to campus life.
 A learning community is a set of linked courses that place students with similar interests together in two or three courses.
 Please see the exciting list of Learning Community Options below to find the theme that most interests you - then make your choices in CatWalk!

 Please visit each Learning Community page for more information about the cohort theme, individual course descriptions, and faculty bios.

 Explore how athletics in the university setting connects with your academic career.
 Visit this page to learn more about this cohort – LC01.

-Citizenship, and Public Discourse
+Power, Citizenship, and Public Discourse